-Twisted ribbing is a variation of 1×1 (knit 1 stitch, purl 1 stitch) ribbing.
-With this variation some or all of the stitches are worked through the back loop to twist the stitches.
+Twisted ribbing is a variation of 1×1 ribbing (knit one stitch, purl one stitch).
+With this variation, some or all of the stitches are worked through the back loop to twist the stitches.
 In this video, knitting expert Corrina Ferguson demonstrates how to work twisted ribbing.

 Corrina begins by comparing three swatches of 1×1 ribbing.
 They are:

 – Traditional 1×1 ribbing (knit 1 stitch, purl 1 stitch)